 Meals: All meals are on your own.
 Of course, workers may use produce from the farm.
 On each farm, we have one potluck lunch a week–a high point in the social calendar!

 Skills Desired: Experience in farming is not necessary.
 Experience doing physical labor is helpful.
-Good attitude and drive, people skills and commitment to doing good work a must (even if it’s blistering hot or a soaking rain wet).
+Good attitude and drive, people skills and commitment to doing good work a must (even if it’s blistering hot or a soaking wet rain).
 Once you have learned a skill, you will do it unsupervised–so you must be a trustworthy, hardworking individual.
 If you are applying to work in Loudoun, we appreciate a desire and patience for community living, as you will be working and living with the same folks throughout the season.
+There is a cooperative food project underway as well as progress toward intentional community building–we include all who are interested in these discussions and projects.

 Educational Opportunities: This is a successful farm business with vast experience in growing and selling direct market produce, so you will learn just by being here.
 We enjoy teaching as we work so you understand what we’re doing, but we don’t let it slow us down.
 We have short morning and afternoon meetings to discuss the workload and explain why we are doing what we are doing.
-Each full time worker receives 1-2 areas of responsibility, in which we hope they become proficient (irrigation, pest control, CSA distribution, greenhouse, solo farmers market, etc.)
+If interested, each full time worker may take on an area of responsibility, in which we hope they become proficient (irrigation, pest control, CSA distribution, greenhouse, farmers market, etc.)

 HOW TO APPLY